Support for your best birth.

 "When I found out I needed a planned cesarean, the first thing I did was to call my birth doula Teresa.
 I was crying, I wanted a natural birth so badly.
 We talked through all of the options, and I just knew that she understood me.
 It was so amazing to have her there on the day of the birth.
 I had to go to the hospital at 6 in the morning, and Teresa met me there just full of smiles and joy, and that made me feel so much happier about the birth.
 She talked me through the whole procedure like 20 times, because I kept asking her to walk me through it again.
 It was nice to hear how everything was going to go, and she helped me make sure that I could have the things I wanted for my cesarean birth.
 In recovery, Teresa helped me get the baby latched right away, and Adalie nursed for at least half an hour.
 It was awesome, and we’re still breastfeeding.
 I never could have done that without her.
 She was a professional, but our bond was so much deeper.
 Teresa over-exceeded all of my expectations for a doula."

-Emily Lemmer, Adalie's mom
+Emily Lemmer, with Adalie

 Andrea Cohen, with Rosalie